 - Students with learning disabilities may be accommodated in a variety of ways, depending on the limitations of their particular type of learning disability.

-- Students who are blind are accommodated by receiving printed materials in an alternate format such as audio CDs or in Braille.
+- Students who are blind are accommodated by receiving printed materials in an alternate format or in Braille.

 - Students with mobility limitations, such as wheelchair users, may request that classroom locations be moved if the classroom is not accessible on a ground floor or by an elevator.